Dreaming of Watercolor

 Let’s start with the foundation of your watercoloring – the paper!
 I tried using the cheapest watercolor paper for the longest time only to get frustrated that all my paintings were terrible.
 Learn from my mistake and don’t reach for the cheapest option!
 Thankfully, there are several watercolor paper brands that work for a beginner (and that are fairly cheap, too!).

-Canson Watercolor Paper – This is a fantastic option that you can find at most major stores, and their paper pads come in several sizes.
+Canson Watercolor Paper – This is a fantastic option that you can find at most major stores, and their watercolor pads come in larger and smaller sizes.

-Strathmore Mixed Media Sketchbook – This paper is not as good for proper art, but the sketchbook is great for playing around, testing out techniques, and just for sheer portability.
+Strathmore Mixed Media Sketchbook – This student quality paper is not as good for proper art, but the sketchbook is great for playing around, drawing, testing out techniques, and just for sheer portability.

 Strathmore Watercolor Art Journal – This journal mixes portability and great watercolor paper, so it’s perfect for anyone wanting to do real-world studies.